Çayırhan power station: Greenhouse gases

 After extension the power station would contribute an estimated 4 megatonnes (Mt) a year to Turkey's greenhouse gas emissions.
 As Turkey has no carbon emission trading it would not be economically viable to capture and store the gas.

 Opposition

 The Chamber of Mechanical Engineers has questioned why the existing plant was granted a 2020 operating license without meeting air pollution standards.
 Opponents include Ankara 350.org and singer Tarkan.

+In 2022 the NGO Climate Change, Policy, and Research Association alleged that the power station did not comply with flue gas regulations, was burning coal from a mine which did not have a permit, and risked collapsing.